pnhogan/speciesfilegroup.github.io/_posts/2022-02-01-taxonworks-together-2022.md

 ### Guests!

 We opened our week with a series of user perspectives.
-Hear directly from Chris Dietrich, Lily Hart, Jim Wooley and John Heraty, Heidi Hopkins, Kojun Kanda, Michelle Kohler, and Maria Marta Cigliano about TW from their points-of-view.
+Hear directly from Chris Dietrich, Lily Hart, Jim Woolley and John Heraty, Heidi Hopkins, Kojun Kanda, Michelle Kohler, and Maria Marta Cigliano about TW from their points-of-view.
 [Their talks are available at YouTube.][5]

 Our plenary speaker, Beckett Sterner (Arizon State University, [https://orcid.org/0000-0001-5219-7616][6]) presented: [Building a Community Around Your Taxonomic Needs][7] which stimulated a great discussion around such topics as group data curation, data pooling strategies, and ideas about what makes a community long-lived.
 His session is [available on the TaxonWorks\' YouTube][8].
 Insights from this session offer that inclusiveness, collective benefit, credit and attribution are all important variables for sustainable data portals.
 In our *user perspectives* session, contributors noted how much they appreciate the benefit of being able to work as a group using TW.
 Local to global, the Species File Group builds software, tools, and a commons that support a taxonomist's individual and collaborative workflows to use and manage complex, detailed nomenclatural, taxonomic, and specimen-related data.
 All of us look forward to findings from Beckett's recently awarded NSF grant: [Explaining Differential Success in Biodiversity Knowledge Commons][9].